fantasymarket/fantasymarket-api/README.md

 Currently, the project needs some final refactoring, some last bits of database logic and ultimately testing.
 Even though some tests are already completed, more are needed to ensure a well tested project.
-Finally, we have also started to link the frontend to the backend so we can complete our MVP.
-If all goes smoothly, we will be able to release the project fully by the end of summer.
+Finally, we have also started to link the frontend to the backend.
+If all goes smoothly, we will be able to release the project fully by the end of august.